|Previous College:||Sacramento State, '03|

-Kevin Kurtz concluded his eighth season as an assistant on the
+Kevin Kurtz concluded his ninth season as an assistant on the

 his tenure with the Hornets, Kurtz has helped coach the Hornets to